Atlassian JIRA Training Series of 18+ Hands-on JIRA Tutorials:

-Once again, we are back with another tool tutorial.
+Once again, we are back with another tutorial series.
 This time it’s the Issue and Project Tracking Software – Atlassian JIRA.
-You will learn JIRA issue tracking tool with this series of simple and easy to understand JIRA training tutorials.

 For your convenience we have listed all the JIRA tutorials in this series: